olga-od-ua/MS3repo/README.md

 6. I am Kate and I am looking for the tried and tested recipes for babies and toddlers where I could also save them for future reference.

 7. I am Julie, a new mother and I am looking for recipes to cook for my 8-month-old girl.
-I am only looking for recipes that are approved by healthcare professionals.
+I am only looking for recipes of this age group.
+I would also like to be able to search for different ingredients, methods of cooking (e.g. steaming, boil etc.).

 8. I am Mary and I am a grandmother of 5 grandchildren.
 I love cooking and I often experiment with recipes for my grandchildren.
-I am looking for a platform to add and store my recipes so that I can then share them with my children so that they can cook "like their Granny" does.
+I am looking for a platform to add and store my recipes so that I can retrieve them next time I am cooking for my grandkids.

 ## Frequent Users

-1. I am Barbara and I have all my favourite baby recipes saved in my account.
+9. I am Barbara and I have all my favourite baby recipes saved in my account.
 I open it every time I cook for my baby as I am terrible at remembering all the instructions.

-2. I am Susan and I love creating new recipes for my grandchildren.
-I love this website because it lets me easily save my recipes and then share them with my children so they can cook my recipes for their kids.
-Today I have a new recipe to add.

 ## Returning Users

-1. I am Gloria and I have an account with BABY NOMS.
+10. I am Gloria and I have an account with BABY NOMS.
 I have just realized that I added a recipe into the wrong age group and I want to move it to the appropriate one.

-2. I am Martina and I'd like to delete some of the recipes I have previously shared on this website as I have been advised by my GP that it is dangerous to give raisins and whole nuts to children under 4 so I want to delete those recipes.
+11. I am Martina and I'd like to delete some of the recipes I have previously shared on this website as I have been advised by my GP that it is dangerous to give raisins and whole nuts to children under 4 so I want to delete those recipes.

 HOW THIS PROJECT IS DIFFERENT FROM COMPETITORS AND SUBSTITUTES